-When you open a retirement account at Ellevest (including a SEP IRA *), we’ll use your earning power, savings, age, education level, and gender to create a personalized plan for you.
+When you become an Ellevest Plus or Executive member, you can open a retirement account at Ellevest (including a SEP IRA*).
+We’ll use your earning power, savings, age, education level, and gender to create a personalized plan for you.
 That includes a recommended target amount — one that will get you an annual income of 90% of whatever we project your salary will be just before you retire.
 Then we’ll suggest a monthly contribution to get you there and take care of automatically rebalancing your investment portfolio as you get closer to retirement age.

 Regardless of where you put your SEP IRA, we recommend investing regularly in a low-cost, diversified investment portfolio.
 And freelancers: Check out this article for some tips on how to bake retirement savings into the rate you set for your services.

 *Quick note: Right now, Ellevest SEP IRAs are only built for single-employee sole proprietorships.
 We can't support SEP IRA programs for companies with multiple employees just yet.
 Read more here.